 If needed, we can delve into deeper emotional territory in conversation to tackle sources of stress, anxiety, phobias, and depression.
 EMDR is a useful tool for that.

 EMDR helps release negative beliefs and behavior by using eye movements to process traumatic memories.
 It helps those stuck or haunted by memories which intrude into their night or day-to-day lives.
 More on what EMDR is and how it works in an article by founder Dr. Francine Shapiro in BrainWorld.com:

 To understand your background, goals, strengths, and concerns and to help you understand the counseling process, we begin our new clients with a 60-75 minute intake consultation.

 For many, the hardest part of counseling is the phone call to make the first appointment.
 There is relief in beginning.
 Feel free to bring anything that helps you tell me about who you are and what you'd like to accomplish.

-Please download this document prior to our appointment, fill it out, and bring it with you.
+Please download these documents prior to our appointment, fill them out, and bring them with you.
 If you are unable to retrieve these forms, please let us know.